Acellera/htmd/doc/source/tutorials/analysis/trypsin-benzamidine-binding.md

 ## The system

 Trypsin is a serine protease; benzamidine is a small competitive inhibitor that docks into the S1 specificity pocket.
-The dataset contains short unbiased trajectories started from many random ligand poses around the protein - some find the binding pocket, most don't.
+The dataset contains short unbiased trajectories started from many random ligand poses around the protein; some find the binding pocket, most don't.
 Aggregate sampling is ≈ 17 µs across 852 trajectories.

-The point of this analysis is to reconstruct the binding free-energy surface and rates *without ever steering the ligand* - just by counting transitions between metastable states discovered by clustering the trajectories.
+The point of this analysis is to reconstruct the binding free-energy surface and rates *without ever steering the ligand*, just by counting transitions between metastable states discovered by clustering the trajectories.

 ## The flow

-Same MSM pipeline as the {doc}`villin folding tutorial <villin-folding>` - the only thing that changes is **the projection**: for a binding problem the slow coordinate is the protein-ligand distance pattern, not the protein's own contact map.
+Same MSM pipeline as the {doc}`villin folding tutorial <villin-folding>`.
+The only thing that changes is **the projection**: for a binding problem the slow coordinate is the protein-ligand distance pattern, not the protein's own contact map.

 1. Download + simlist.
 2. Project with {py:class}`~moleculekit.projections.metricdistance.MetricDistance` between protein Cα atoms and ligand heavy atoms.